 Our personal, confidential assistance is available free of charge to help you find the health information you need.
 Our hours are Monday through Friday from 9 a.m. to 4 p.m.
 For more information or to request services, call the Resource Center Coordinator at 847.480.2727 or email email@example.com.

-For more information or to learn more about a variety of different health topics, please browse our health encyclopedia.
+For more information or to learn more about a variety of different health topics, please browse our encyclopedia, or visit Healthy You, our resource for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.